 Our Analysis and Test Results

 The Cochise 130 Pro is designed to offer touring ability without sacrificing downhill capability.
-It is pretty tough to hit that sweet spot, as light weight and range of motion often come at the expense of skiing performance.
-Don't expect these boots to set any speed records on the skin track, but when it comes time to rip skins and ski your line, the Cochise boots will drive hard and fast and will require a strong and aggressive skier to keep them under control.
+It is pretty tough to hit that sweet spot, as lighter weights and range of motion often come at the expense of skiing performance.
+Don't expect these boots to set any speed records on the skin track, but when it comes time to rip off the skins and ski your line, the Cochise boots will drive hard and fast.
+They require a strong and aggressive skier to keep them under control.

-For most skiers looking into this crossover freeride boot, they will find this model will handle virtually any condition they will encounter.
-Firm and variable conditions at speed did not seem to phase the Cochise as noticed in softer boots such as the Nordica Speedmachine 120, and we found that this boot offered a somewhat more predictable forward flex than the similarly designed Scarpa Freedom RS.
+For most skiers looking into this crossover freeride boot, this model will handle virtually any condition they will encounter.
+Firm and variable conditions at speed did not seem to phase the Cochise.
+We found that this boot offered a somewhat more predictable forward flex than the similarly designed Scarpa Freedom RS 130.

-The C.A.S liner is made of thick microcell foam, and offers decent warmth for cold days taking lifts, but are not too hot that our feet overheated in them on short hikes to access sidecountry terrain.
-The Technica Cochise 120 was reported to be a warm boot by our testers.
+The C.A.S liner is made of thick microcell foam and offers decent warmth for cold days taking lifts.
+They are not so hot that our feet overheat in them on short hikes to access sidecountry terrain.
 The liner did appropriately wick moisture away from the foot when it was used in high output activities such as hiking.
 The roomy toe box and thicker liner material help to contribute to the warmth of the boot.
 The slightly wider toe box allows for enough wiggling to keep the digits warm on cold, sedentary chair rides and while waiting in lift lines.
 Similar to the Lange RX 120, the Cochise 120 liner comes prepared to accept an aftermarket boot heater.

-With a list price of $700, these boots are an average price for ski boots but offer above-average performance.
-We felt that these were a great value, especially considering that their competition in this review, the Scarpa Freedom RS, retail for $130 more and do not include DIN certified sole blocks.
+These boots are an average price for ski boots but offer above-average performance.
+These are a great value, especially considering that their competition in this review, the Scarpa Freedom RS, retail for more and do not include DIN certified sole blocks.

-If you are an aggressive skier who demands consistent downhill performance out of your boots, in a wide spectrum of snow conditions, and also want a walk mode feature to access out of bounds terrain, the Technica Cochise 130 Pro is one of the best boots you can find.
+If you are an aggressive skier who demands consistent downhill performance in a wide spectrum of snow conditions and wants to access out of bounds terrain, the Technica Cochise 130 Pro is one of the best boots you can find.